leonadler/drag-and-drop-across-browsers/README.md

 - `event.dataTransfer.items` is not available in Internet Explorer
   Mime types or number of dragged files can therefore not be determined in drag events, only on `drop`
+- `event.relatedTarget` is set on `dragenter`/`dragleave` when dragging between elements
 - `webkitGetAsEntry()` is not available in Internet Explorer
 - `event.dataTransfer.types` is a `DOMStringList`, not a string array
 - Drop events _for folders_ do not contain directories in `event.dataTransfer.files`
 - `lastModified` is not available on `File` objects, but `lastModifiedDate` is

+### Opera

+- Since version 15 (7/2013), Opera is based on Chromium and behaves like Google Chrome.

 ## Changes to this document